panoply/esthetic/docs/src/docs/usage/cli.md

 # Example

-Æsthetic will format all files matched by the glob `*` path pattern provided.
+Æsthetic will format all files matched by the glob `*` path pattern passed.
 As aforementioned, Æsthetic will not overwrite files unless explicitly instructed to using the `-f` or `--format` flag.
 Let's assume we have a project using the following directory structure:

 ```treeview
 src/